 Much of the growth in the automotive industry in the recent past and likely in coming years is anticipated to be in emerging markets outside of North America and Western Europe, in particular, in Asia.
-The Chinese and Indian markets have experienced rapid growth in recent years, and automotive production has increased substantially and is generally expected to continue to increase, albeit at a reduced pace, over time, although current challenges such as the COVID-19 Pandemic makes any projections uncertain.
+The Chinese and Indian markets have experienced rapid growth in recent years, and automotive production has increased substantially and is generally expected to continue to increase, albeit at a reduced pace, over time as the Chinese OEMs may have a low cost base which could give an advantage, added by an accelerated focus on electrification, although current challenges such as the COVID-19 Pandemic makes any projections uncertain.
 This trend is anticipated to continue, and these markets are expected to be a growing market for consumers and producers.
 Similar growth is occurring in other areas such as Eastern Europe.
 Anticipated growth in Brazil has not materialized as that country faces a variety of economic and other challenges, in addition to the COVID-19 Pandemic.
 Along with the internationalization of the automotive industry, OEMs are developing world-wide platform strategies, to maximize commonality and to achieve efficiencies.
 Tier One suppliers are developing strategies to deal with the opportunities and challenges relating to emerging markets, either with a view to setting up plants in certain regions strictly to produce for those regions; to build plants locally in order to service OEMs on a world-wide platform basis; to establish strategic relationships with international sources for more cost-competitive components; to develop regional strategies that are less likely to be threatened by international competition; or to build strategic relationships with suitable international partners.